kubeshark/scripts/zap-proxy/README.md

 ## In Summary

-Kubeshark and ZAP can work together to scan API calls of interest, detecting and alerting on threats and vulnerabilities.
-This document demonstrates Kubeshark’s scripting capabilities and presents a potential use case for this integration.
+**Kubeshark** and ZAP can work together to scan API calls of interest, detecting and alerting on threats and vulnerabilities.
+This document demonstrates **Kubeshark**’s scripting capabilities and presents a potential use case for this integration.